The cutting construction of toric symplectic and contact manifolds: Abstract

 \section{Abstract}

-We introduce cutting construction of possibly non-compact symplectic toric manifolds and describe explicitly canonical symplectic potential on symplectic toric manifolds, in particular, symplectic cones that correspond to a weakly convex good cone.
-As an application we define canonical almost compact metric structure on compact connected contact toric manifolds of non-Sasakian type.
-We further prove there are no toric Sasakian structures on these manifolds.
+We introduce the cutting construction of possibly non-compact symplectic toric manifolds, in particular, toric symplectic cones that correspond to a weakly convex good cone.
+Since the symplectization of a toric contact manifold is a toric symplectic cone, we can also construct toric contact manifolds that correspond to a weakly convex good cone by cutting construction.
+(Note that these toric contact manifolds can not be constructed by Delzant construction.)
+We further prove there are no toric Sasakian structures on these contact manifolds.
+From this, contact toric manifolds of toric K-contact type are of toric Sasakian type.